spamegg1/reviews/README.md

 https://www.edx.org/course/how-to-code-simple-data
 https://www.edx.org/course/how-to-code-complex-data

 *Spam's recommendation:* I am personally biased to like these courses.
 Definitely take if you are interested in pursuing functional programming.
-If you already had an introductory course, you can skip these and go to Programming Languages A, B, C. PLB already uses the same language, Racket.
+If you already had an introductory course, you can skip these and go to Programming Languages A, B, C. PLA uses ML to teach very similar functional programming principles, and PLB already uses the same language, Racket.

 ### <a name="plabc"></a> Programming Languages A, B, C
 https://www.coursera.org/learn/programming-languages